VictorHidalgoVT/DOC-NUBOMEDIA-VCA/source/developer_guide.rst

-.. _APIs:
+.. _Developer_guide:

-%%%%%%%%%%%%%%
-APIs Reference
-%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%
+Developer guide
+%%%%%%%%%%%%%%%

 On this section, we will see the different APIs to use every single filter.
-As it was explained on :doc:`What is NUBOMEDIA-VCA <what_is_nubomedia-vca>`, the following filters are available to use in the NUBOMEDIA platform:
+As it was explained on :doc:`introduction <introduction>`, the following filters are available to use in the NUBOMEDIA platform: **face detector**, **mouth detector**, **nose detector**, **eye detector**, **ear detector** and **tracker filter**.
+From a developer point of view, these filters can be used in two scenarios:

-- Face Detector
-- Mouth Detector
-- Nose Detector
-- Eye Detector
-- Ear Detector
-- Tracker

-Now, let's see the API for the different filters.
+1. Using your own instance of Kurento Media Server with the proper filter installed.
+If this is your case, please take a look to the :doc:`installation guide <installation_guide>` for further information about filter instllation

+2. Using the NUBOMEDIA PaaS to host your application.
+If this is your case, you don't need to worry about the filter installation since the platform has these filters installed out of the box.
+In this case, you need to use the proper Java dependency in your application.
+To add this dependency, first you need to include the following directive in your pom.xml:

 Face, Mouth, Nose, Eye and Ear Detector
 =======================================

-All this filters have a similiar API, for this reason, we are going to see all of them together.
+All this filters have a similar API, for this reason, we are going to see all of them together.

 **NuboFaceDetector**

 This filter receives a stream of images as input.
 The output of the filter will be a collection of bounding boxes.
 Each bounding box represents the position of each face in the image.
 A bounding box is an area defined by two points.
-It is very important to highlight that this algorithm only detects frontal faces.
+It is very important to highlight that this algorithm only detects front faces.
 Therefore, all the faces that are laterally focused will not be detected.

 **NuboMouthDetector , NuboNoseDetector, NuboEarDetector, NuboEyeDetector**